Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] fix game joining / keep better track of controllers input in one singleton
 - [x] make all menus use controls, so when paused no buggy stuff
 - [x] add an (optional) goblin spawn pos to the stage
+- [x] add cooldown times for confirm and pause actions for button overloading
+- [x] hide mouse cursor when middle mouse button is held
 - [ ] give the game over spash screen a working delay

 ## Next Milestones